SAEON/mnemosyne/README.md

 ```

 ### PowerShell example (Windows)
 The equivalent to the `cURL` utility on Windows Platform is the `Invoke-RestMethod` tool.
-This is an example on how to use it to upload a single file to Mnemosyne from the PowerShell tool
+This is an example on how to use it to upload a single file to Mnemosyne from the PowerShell terminal

 ```powershell
 cd /to/the/directory/with/your/file